Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 What a professional inspection documents:

-- Damage type at each system — roofing, gutters, siding, windows
+- Damage type at each system — roofing, gutters, siding, windows, soft metals

 - Damage pattern — distributed vs. isolated, consistent with storm impact vs. normal wear